Magic Party Ideas

 - Old magic show posters of Houdini

-- A Magic-Themed Movie, such as Harry Potter, The Chronicles of Narnia: The Lion, The Witch and The Wardrobe, Fantasia or Aladdin
+- A Magic-Themed Movie, such as Harry Potter, Fantasia or The Sword in the Stone

 - Punch a hole in the corner of a card-style invitation and attach it to a magic wand.
 Ask your guests to bring their wand with them to the party.

 If you would rather not make your own invitations, but would still like a personalized touch, consider our Personalized Magic Invitations, which include all the party details for you!
 We also offer blank invitations that you can fill in yourself.

 Make your party area magical with these decorating ideas:

 - Create easy centerpieces!
 Set one top hat upside-down on each table of the party area.
 Place a stuffed rabbit in one.
 Tie brightly-colored scarves together and attach one end inside the hat and the other end to the ceiling.
 Fill another hat with crinkle paper.

 - Make oversized playing cards by drawing hearts, spades, diamonds, clubs, and numbers with black and red markers on rectangles of white poster board.